annakorda/A2AR_analysis/README.md

 # A2AR_analysis

 ## Ligand Binding Analysis and Water Mapping
-This repository contains all scripts, plots, and data files from our Master's project in Molecular Dynamics Simulations class.
+This repository contains scripts, plots, and data files from our Master's project in Molecular Dynamics Simulations class.
 The main goal of the project is to analyze ligand binding modes, protein-ligand interactions, solvent density around an adenosine receptor (A2AR) in the presence of different ligands and also ligand unbinding.
 Due to file size constraints, only a subset of the project is hosted here; the complete dataset including trajectory files and heavy outputs is available via a shared Drive folder, available upon request.

 ## Project Overview
 We investigated the interaction of the A2A adenosine receptor with three ligands: